jbroadway/saasy/README.md

-Since we're not accessing our custom app directly, and we don't want all of our URLs to begin with `/saasy/`, we can set the `app_alias` setting to another name of our choosing, and SAASy will automatically alias that to point to our app.
+Since we're not accessing our custom app directly, and we don't want all of our URLs to begin with `/saasy/`, we can set the `app_alias` setting to another name of our choosing, and Saasy will automatically alias that to point to our app.
 So if we want to access our SAAS app at the URL `/myapp`, then we would set `app_alias` like this:

 ```